Wichita Airport Authority hoping potential grant will help amidst pilot shortage

-“Historically, Eisenhower’s only submitted once before for a SCACDP grant and wasn’t successful in getting one, but we are looking at pursuing one for this cycle,” WAA Director of Airports Jesse Romo said.
+“Historically, Eisenhower’s only submitted once before for a SCACDP grant and wasn’t successful in getting one, but we are looking at pursuing one for this cycle,” Jesse Romo, WAA director of airports, said.
 “We’re evaluating what that dollar amount should be in our request, so it will be no less than a million dollars from their side, as well as seeking some local participation in it.”

 This as airlines continue to suffer severe pilot shortages.